Pandemic era trends

 1.The boom of multilingual digital content

 Nowadays, business owners start realising that their website and social networks are the most reliable sales tools.
 Offline marketing doesn’t work anymore.
-It’s the time when people start caring about the quality content that should be both catchy for readers and be optimised for search engines for a better ranking.
+It’s the time when people start caring about the quality content that should be catchy for readers.
+In addition, content should be optimised for search engines for a better ranking.
 What’s more, the creation of several language versions of the site is a necessary diversification of risks following the global decrease in the paying capacity of people.
 New content brings new audiences.
 Localised into multiple languages and optimised website content, well-configured multilingual PPC advertising for each market – this is an up-to-date must-have for global businesses.
 Consequently, a sharp increase in demand for multilingual SEO, website localisation, the creation of content in different languages, the transcreation of advertising campaigns is an inevitable outcome of the current changes.

 2. Change of specialisations

 Today we see an increase in demand for professional translations in such areas as healthcare and medicine, e-commerce, e-learning, webinars, media and entertainment, business services, self-care and beauty, consulting, and legal advice.
-If you are a translator specialised in travel, sports, recruitment or retail, you may need to consider acquiring new skills or look into new opportunities of these domains such as interpreting for online sports events, online conferences, interviews with remote employees, subtitles for conference recordings, and so on.
+If you are a translator specialised in travel, sports, recruitment, or retail, you may need to consider acquiring new skills or look into new opportunities of these domains such as interpreting for online sports events, online conferences, interviews with remote employees, subtitles for conference recordings, and so on.

-Technical translation is a field that more frequently requires machine translation post-editing, so you may need to learn to be a post-editor or look into other specialisations.
+Technical translation is a field that more frequently requires machine translation post-editing.
+So you may need to learn to be a post-editor or look into other specialisations.

 3. Humanity is above all